data-intuitive/viash_docs/config/functionality.md

 ```

 ## resources [list] {#resources}
-The first resource should be a script (`bash_script`, `r_script`, `python_script`) which is what will be executed when the functionality is run.
+The first resource should be a script (`bash_script`, `r_script`, `python_script`, `javascript_script`, `scala_script`) which is what will be executed when the functionality is run.
 Additional resources will be copied to the same directory.

 Common properties:

-* `type: file/r_script/python_script/bash_script`, the type of resource.
+* `type: file/r_script/python_script/bash_script/javascript_script/scala_script`, the type of resource.
 The first resource cannot be of type `file`.
 When the type is not specified, the default type is simply `file`.
 For more information regarding how to write a script in Bash, R or Python with viash, check out the [Guides](../../guides) for the respective languages.
 * `name: filename`, the resulting name of the resource.
 * `path: path/to/file`, the path of the input file.
 Can be a relative or an absolute path, or a URI.
 * `text: ...multiline text...`, the raw content of the input file.
 Exactly one of `path` or `text` must be defined, the other undefined.